California Grand Casino

 The California Grand Casino is a cardroom located in Pacheco, California.
 The original hotel and card room was a Pony Express stop in 1860.
 According to Card Player magazine, the California Grand Casino is the oldest continuously operating poker room in the world, with poker games since 1854.

 A new casino facility opened across the street in July 2009 with 19 gaming tables, a bar and a restaurant called The Grand Cafe.
-For seven years in a row, the California Grand Casino was voted Best Casino in the San Francisco East Bay by the Bay Area News Group, which includes the Contra Costa Times, San Jose Mercury News and Oakland Tribune.
+Ten times the California Grand Casino has been voted Best Local Casino in the San Francisco East Bay, including Best Local Casino for 2025, by readers of the Bay Area News Group which includes the East Bay Times, San Jose Mercury News and Oakland Tribune.

 History

 The casino started in 1854 when the Woodford Hotel and Saloon opened its doors on what is now Pacheco Boulevard and offered alcohol, prostitution, and gambling.
 The hotel became a stagecoach and Wells Fargo Pony Express Stop in 1860.
 The original building bears a historical marker from the Pony Express Trail Association.
 In 2009, the California Grand Casino moved into a new building.